dschibster/sfdx-trigger-factory/docs/why.md

 * `afterDelete`
 * `afterUndelete`

-Are called separately **for each record**.
+are called separately **for each record**.
 With this in mind all bulkification is taken out of your hands here - you only need to worry about creating business logic for a single record.
 Additionally, it's easy to selectively add an Error message to a single record in a Trigger Context.

 This style also enforces that we **absolutely do not use SOQL or DML** in these methods.
 Instead we add records into collections that should later be updated / inserted / deleted.